sagudev/spidershim/mozjs/js/src/doc/Debugger/Debugger.Object.md

 ```

 ### `parameterNames`
-If the referent is a debuggee function, the names of its parameters,
+If the referent is a debuggee function, the names of the its parameters,
 as an array of strings.
 If the referent is not a debuggee function, or
 not a function at all, this is `undefined`.